ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 </style>
 ```

-As you see, by including `errors`, we can display errors where it's appropriate, and through `constraints` (already provided by the load function), we get browser validation even without javascript enabled.
+As you see, by including `errors`, we can display errors where it's appropriate, and through `constraints` (already provided by the load function), we get browser validation even without JavaScript enabled.
 The `aria-invalid` attribute is used to [automatically focus](/concepts/error-handling#errorselector) on the first error field.

 We now have a fully working form, with convenient handling of data and validation both on the client and server!

 There are no hidden DOM manipulations or other secrets; it's just HTML attributes and Svelte stores.
-No JS is needed for the basics.
+No JavaScript needed for the basics.

 ### Adding progressive enhancement

-As a last step, let's add progressive enhancement, so the majority of the users will have a better experience.
+As a last step, let's add progressive enhancement, so the JS users will have a better experience.
 It is required to use for example client-side validation and events, and of course to avoid reloading the page when the form is posted.

 This is simply added with `enhance`, returned from `superForm`: